Gustavo Rodríguez (writer)

-Gustavo Rodríguez Vela (born Lima, 1968) is a Peruvian writer and communication expert, author of several novels and story books.
+Gustavo Rodríguez Vela (born 2 May 1968) is a Peruvian writer and communication expert, author of several novels and story books.

 Biography

 Born in Lima, Rodriguez lived in Trujillo on the north coast of Peru from the ages of five to sixteen years old.
 This time made a definite impression on him and which can be seen in his first novel, The Fury of Achilles (2001) (La furia de Aquiles).
 It tells the story of four young people traveling from a small town to Lima to study, start a career and live together, and where they experience enmity, jealousy, insecurity and chaos of a big city.

 Apropos of this novel, Alberto Fuguet declared, in Chile in 2010: "My editor, Gabriel Sandoval, had told me about a Peruvian novel that I would like, a kind of Vargas Llosa's "The Time of the Hero" ("La ciudad y los perros"), a contemporary and endearing read, referring to "The Fury of Achilles".
 Since then I have been buying the books of Rodriguez during occasional stops at Lima airport and now I have the great pleasure to present Gustavo here in Chile.
 Rodriguez is one of those voices that surprise precisely because he does not boast of nourishing from literature.
 Not reading him is not permitted as an indulgence."

 The first book published by Rodriguez was a collection of stories: 'Cuentos de fin de semana' (Weekend Tales) (1998).
 Three years later came his first quoted novel, followed by other works, both novels and stories, and nonfiction, as with the biography of the acclaimed Peruvian tenor Juan Diego Flórez.
 He has also co-authored two books with the sociologist Sandro Venturo: 'Ampay Peru!'
 (Translatable as Gotcha, Peru) and 'Ampay woman' that looks to knock down myths about his country and the Peruvian woman.
 Its main articles and essays are collected in Peruvian Translations (2008).